-White flower oil is created by combining a number of oils, similar to my Thieves essential oil blend.
+White flower oil is created by combining a number of oils.
 I have done the ratios for you below.

 - Tension headaches – If you suffer from muscle tension headaches, this oil could be a saving grace.
 Simply massage a few drops onto your shoulders and neck to see a big difference, plus it smells wonderful!

 - Aches and pains – We usually find this to be all we need after a minor sprain, strain, or overworked muscles.
 Rubbing it into the sore area is enough to reduce pain and make a significant difference to any muscular discomfort we’re experiencing.
 In addition, it can be combined with a carrier oil, such as jojoba or coconut oil (even your favorite body lotion) to make a soothing massage balm for deep tissue massage and relaxation.

 - Travel sickness – Rubbing just a couple of drops behind the ears helps calm or erradicate the symptoms.
 Add 10 drops of Ginger essential oil to the recipe when traveling.

 - Congestion – White flower oil is a fantastic home remedy for the discomfort of sinus pain and congestion.
 It is completely natural and makes a great alternative to decongestants, which can come with a nasty set of side-effects.

 DO NOT get into eyes.
 It will sting!

 I kept the old box since the ratios are given for us: